top of page

 Will you be building houses at Bac Dubh?

-No. There is a covenant on the land title that prevents us or any future owner from building on the land, apart from a limited number of small-scale structures such as wildlife hides.
+No, there is a covenant on the land title that prevents us or any future owner from building on the land, apart from a limited number of small-scale structures such as wildlife hides.

 Will you be reintroducing wolves, bears or lynx?